 Couples Therapy.
 If your wife asks you to go to marriage counseling, go.
 Now is not the time to draw a line in the sand because you hate the idea of talking to a “shrink.”
 Do you want her to go?
 Then tell her you love her, are concerned about the distance between you, and would like to go couples therapy for the sake of your marriage.
 However, don’t expect your therapist to be a miracle worker.
 You must be prepared to examine your own behavior, take accountability, and change dysfunctional patterns of relating.

 Remember: many women in midlife start to wonder what their purpose is, or if the grass is greener somewhere else (it usually isn’t).
 As alarming as your wife’s behavior might be, stay calm, try not to take it personally, and support her in her quest to empower herself.
 If she feels that you genuinely care about her happiness, you can survive her midlife storm together!

 During a midlife crisis on the part of either spouse, some couples may question the state of their marriage.
 We understand that having your spouse announce from seemingly out of nowhere, “I want a divorce!” is extremely upsetting and confusing.
 Do they really mean it?
 Can your marriage be saved?
 And how can you protect yourself, and your kids?
-We welcome you to schedule a free consultation to speak with a family law attorney to understand the divorce process, and get an idea of all your options, including reconciliation!
+We welcome you to schedule a consultation to speak with a family law attorney to understand the divorce process, and get an idea of all your options, including reconciliation!
 Knowledge is power, and can be what helps you get through this tough time with less worry.
-Please contact us today to scheduled your free, no obligation consultation.
+Please contact us today to scheduled you no obligation consultation.

 5 Ways to Emotionally Prepare for Divorce